xXMSGXx/SE-Block-Exchanger/README.md

 Feel free to submit issues or pull requests to add support for:
 - Additional armor block variants
 - Batch processing multiple blueprints
-- GUI interface
+- Custom block mappings for modded armor blocks
-- Reverse conversion (heavy to light)
+- Export conversion reports

 **Note:** By contributing, you agree that your contributions will be licensed under the same terms as this project.
 All copyright and ownership remain with the original copyright holder.